RocketChat/Rocket.Chat.js.SDK/README.md

 - Optionally addressing to room ID with second param
 - Returns a message object

+### `driver.sendMessage(message)`

+Send a prepared message object (with pre-defined room ID)
+- Accepts a message object
+- Returns a promise that resolves to sent message object

-### `driver.sendMessageByRoomId(content, roomId)`
+### `driver.sendToRoomId(content, roomId)`

-Prepare and send message/s to specified room ID
+Prepare and send string/s to specified room ID
-- Content can be message object, message text string or array of strings
+- Accepts message text string or array of strings
-- Returns a promise
+- Returns a promise or array of promises that resolve to sent message object/s
-- Resolves when all sent

-### `driver.sendMessageByRoom(content, room)`
+### `driver.sendToRoom(content, room)`

 As above, with room name instead of ID

 ### `driver.sendDirectToUser(content, username)`

 As above, with username for DM instead of ID

-### `driver.sendMessage(content, roomId?)`

-Send a prepared message object (with pre-defined room ID)
-- Optional argument allows redirecting message to different room
+- Creates DM room if it doesn't exist

 ---